Ryymm/favorite-anime-list/README.md

 made with pure html, scss and javascript

-> I tried to follow the good practices, maybe it is not the best page but little by little I will improve
+> I tried to follow the good practices, maybe it is not the best page but I will improve